 There are five files and three folders (including all subfolders and files) necessary for running the jCOM tools.
-You will find them in the WL_HOME\server\bin directory on the machine where you installed WebLogic Server.
+These tools are located in the WL\HOME\server\bin directory on the machine where you installed WebLogic Server.
 They are:

 - JintMk.dll

 - ntvinv.dll

 - regjvm.exe

 - regjvmcmd.exe

 - regtlb.exe

 - regjvm (including all subfolders and files)

 - regjvmcmd (including all subfolders and files)

 - regtlb (including all subfolders and files)